 New GMS 10-year strategic framework (2012-2022), including possible linkages with other regional cooperation initiatives

 GMS working groups, corridor development forums, and other high-level meetings promote the planned and prepared multisector approach.

 New and emerging information and knowledge products for GMS prepared and disseminated

 Structured information exchange and dialogue between ADB and other development partners, including the private sector

-The TA also supported the conduct of (i) regular GMS Senior Officials Meetings (that are also serving as Task Force for preparation of deliverables for the Ministerial Conference and Summit), (ii) Sector Working Group meetings, and (iii) consultations and roundtable discussions with development partners (held either as stand-alone events or as side-events to the GMS Ministerial Conferences) to improve coordination of cooperation programs at the regional and country levels and the implementation of the GMS list of high priority projects in the GMS Regional Investment Framework Implementation Plan (2014-2018).
+The TA also supported the conduct of (i) regular GMS Senior Officials' Meetings (that also served as Task Force for preparation of deliverables for the Ministerial Conferences and Summits); (ii) Sector Working Group meetings (especially the Subregional Transport Forum and the Urban Development Task Force/Working Group); and (iii) consultations and roundtable discussions with development partners (held either as stand-alone events or as side-events to the GMS Ministerial Conferences) to improve coordination of cooperation programs at the regional and country levels and the implementation of the GMS list of high priority projects in the GMS Regional Investment Framework (RIF) 2013-2022, including those in the RIF Implementation Plan (2014-2020).

 The TA has facilitated policy dialogue on outcomes of sector assessments under the new Regional Investment Framework for the GMS program and supported ADB's responsiveness to the changing international context of Myanmar, a member of the GMS cooperation program, through policy dialogue and analysis.